SCHOOL GUIDE 2025-2026

 • Mathematics — Students follow a general course of study in MP1-3, and then either Standard or Extended Mathematics in MP4 and MP5.

-• Sciences — Students follow an integrated course of study in MP1-3, followed by separate lessons in Biology, Chemistry, and Physics in MP4 with a choice of two Sciences in MP5.
+• Sciences — Students follow an integrated course of study in MP1-4, followed by a choice of two Sciences in MP5.

 • Individuals and Societies — Students follow an integrated course of study in MP1-3, followed by separate lessons in Geography and History in MP4 with a choice of one in MP5.